-The Art of Shaving – The line-up recently expanded to include more interesting scents (and they have an unscented version made for those with sensitive skin).
+The line-up recently expanded to include more interesting scents (and they have an unscented version made for those with sensitive skin).
 The Art of Shaving shave creams are more-than-solid performers and their fairly wide availability makes them a “gateway drug” into good shaving.

 Only a few brands in this category rise above the rest (in alphabetical order):

-Cremo Shave Cream
+Cremo Shaving Cream Products

 Available in a variety of scents (the Peppermint, Menthol and Tea Tree Oil version is particularly excellent for the summer) and unscented, Cremo shave cream is widely available, found in many national drug store chains, grocery stores, and “big box” or “megamart” outlets.